digitalrebar/provision/doc/setup/hyper-v.rst

 #.
 Enter the IP Address as ``192.168.121.11`` and press Enter
 #.
 The default subnet mask of ``255.255.255.0`` is correct, just press Enter
 #.
 The default gateway of ``192.168.121.1`` is correct, press Enter
 #.
 For nameservers, you need to specify some that will work almost anywhere.
-I recommend ``1.1.1.1 8.8.8.8 9.9.9.9`` but you can also use your corporate DNS servers is needed.
+I recommend ``1.1.1.1 8.8.8.8 9.9.9.9`` but you can also use your corporate DNS servers if needed.
 Enter whatever will work for your environment and press Enter.
 #.
 For a hostname, input what you would like and press Enter (do not use spaces, dash is OK)
 #.
 For the domain name, you can leave it blank and press Enter
 #.
 On the next screen you will be prompted for the root password.
 Simply leave the values blank and click Continue (this will automatically enable sudo for the user account we are about to create)